prvdmwrong/prvdmwrong/docs/tutorials/installation.md

         local prvd = require(ReplicatedStorage.Packages.prvd)
         ```

-    4. If you'd want the linker modules to also export types, you can use the
+        If you'd want the linker modules to also export types, you can use the
         [Wally Package Types](https://github.com/JohnnyMorganz/wally-package-types)
         tool:

-        ```Bash
+        ```Sh
-        $ wally-package-types --sourcemap sourcemap.json Packages/
+        wally-package-types --sourcemap sourcemap.json Packages/
         ```

 === "Pesde"